24 min read

 - Reduce form fields: Only ask for essential information.
 Consider progressive profiling for collecting more data over time.

-- Implement progress indicators: For multi-step processes (like checkout), show users where they are in the journey and how many steps remain.
+- Implement progress indicators: For multi-step processes, like checkout, show users where they are in the journey and how many steps remain.

 - Conduct user testing: Observe real users interacting with your site to identify unexpected roadblocks and areas of confusion.